As the head of the Golf Instructor team here at Tell Me More Golf, I’m going to help you find the Best Polarized Sunglasses for Golf from our list!

 Brown, amber, rose-gold, green, and copper are excellent color lenses for golf because they provide excellent contrast and help with depth perception while out on the course.

-Are polarized lenses good for golf?
+Are polarized sunglasses bad for golf

 For most golfers, polarized lenses are good because they protect your eyes and reduce eye fatigue by cutting down on glare during a round.
 Polarized lenses can also enhance the contrast, making it easier to track the ball in the air.